 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2023, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
+In 2024, state and local employers contributed at a rate of 14.0 percent of earnable salary.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-For 2023, OPERS did not allocate any employer contribution to health care for members.
+For 2024, OPERS did not allocate any employer contribution to health care for members in the Traditional Pension Plan.
+Beginning July 1, 2022, there was a two percent allocation to health care for the Combined Plan which has continued through 2024.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
+The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the member-directed plan for 2024 was 4.0 percent.
+Effective July 1, 2022, a portion of the health care rate was funded with reserves which has continued through 2024.

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-The Port's contractually required contribution was \$0 for 2023.
+The Port's contractually required contribution was \$0 for 2024.